-As of
+AS 01

-Fai De cember 31, 2023 De cember 31, 2022
+Fair value level mber 31, 2024 December 31, 2023

-Public warrants Level 1 \$ 6 \$ 2
+Public warrants Level 1 \$ 13 \$ 6

-Private placement warrants Level 2 4 1
+Private placement warrants Level 2 9 4

-Common stock warrants 10 3
+Common stock warrants 22 10

-Earnout share liabilities Level 3 14 1
+Earnout share liabilities Level 3 26 14

-Total derivative liabilities \$ 24 \$ 4
+Total derivative liabilities \$ 48 \$ 24

 The public and private placement warrants are measured at fair value on a recurring basis.
 The public warrants were valued based on the closing price of the publicly traded instrument.
 The private placement warrants were valued using observable inputs for similar publicly traded instruments.
-Public warrants outstanding were 12 million as of December 31, 2023 and December 31, 2022.
-Private placement warrants outstanding were 9 million as of December 31, 2023 and December 31, 2022.
+Public warrants outstanding were 12 million as of December 31, 2024 and December 31, 2023.
+Private placement warrants outstanding were 9 million as of December 31, 2024 and December 31, 2023.

 The earnout share liabilities are measured at fair value on a recurring basis utilizing a Monte Carlo simulation analysis.
-The expected volatility is determined based on the historical equity volatility of comparable companies over a period that matches the expected term of the instrument.
-The risk-free interest rate is based on relevant U.S. treasury rates for a period that matches the expected term of the instrument and December 31, 2023 and December 31, 2022.
+The expected volatility is determined based on a blended rate of our historical equity volatility as well as the historical equity volatility of comparable companies over a period that matches the expected term of the instrument.
+The risk-free interest rate is based on relevant U.S. treasury rates for a period that matches the expected term of the instrument.
+Earnout shares outstanding were 5 million as of December 31, 2024 and December 31, 2023.